iyyel/iyyel/README.md

 Here you will find my personal projects and repositories related to my Void Linux installation on my ThinkPad x1 Carbon (7th gen).

+If you have any questions, do not hesitate to contract me through my e-mail.